FreeDao/DavidAndroidFramework/README.md

 ####CountDownView
 		CountDownView is used for showing count down.
 ####DotPageIndicator
 		DotPageIndicator is an indicator for showing the page which the user selected in the ViewPager.
-It's extend from PageIndicator.
+It's extending from PageIndicator.
 ####NoSlideViewPager
 		NoSlideViewPager is a subclass for ViewPager, it makes the ViewPager unslidable.
 ####PageIndicator